 CFC markets its policies in more than 40 states but does most of its business in the Midwest and Southeast US.
-The company writes more than 15% of its business in Ohio, and it is strong in Illinois, Indiana, Georgia, Michigan, North Carolina, and Pennsylvania.
-It is licensed in 49 states, the District of Columbia, and Puerto Rico.
+The company writes about 15% of its business in Ohio, and it is strong in Illinois, Indiana, Georgia, North Carolina, and Pennsylvania.
+It is licensed in 49 states and Washington, DC.

 Sales and Marketing

-CFC maintains a force of roughly 1,700 field associates who provide local service to distributing independent agencies and policy holders.
+CFC maintains a force of more than 1,700 field associates who provide local service to distributing independent agencies and policy holders.

-The company's commercial lines segment targets primarily small to mid-sized businesses.
+The company's commercial lines segment targets primarily small to mid-sized businesses, though it is working to expand its services for larger companies.
 CFC has tied its growth to expanding the territories in which it markets, and to increasing the number of new agencies with which it strikes new relationships.

 6200 S GILMORE RD